What is White Coffee?

 Any device that yields a very concentrated brew, like an espresso machine, AeroPress or moka pot is ideal.

+So now you know – white coffee is not actually a type of coffee drink, its a bean from the middle east.
 Have you tried white coffee?
 Is it available in your local coffee shop or have you tried making your own at home?
 Were you buzzing from the extra caffeine or feeling a health boost from the extra chlorogenic acid?

 Did the hawaij blend transport you to 18th century Yemen?
 Let us know in the comments below!

 No, white coffee is not bad for you.
 It contains essentially all of the antioxidants and nutrients contained in normal coffee, including chlorogenic acid which has been linked to a reduction in cardiovascular disease.